 Share the knowledge

-Six nights in Waikiki is the perfect amount of time to relax into and enjoy the island way of lifem, especially now you can fly there from only $716 return!
+Six nights in Waikiki is the perfect amount of time to relax into and enjoy the island way of lifem, especially now you can take advantage of one of the best packaged holidays at the Sheraton Kaulaini from only $1,999pp!

 Waikiki is famous for its relaxed beach and surfing culture, a spot of shopping, outdoor activities and Mai Tais at sunset.
 Here we take you through our most highly recommended activities for six nights in Waikiki.